thangacodes/bash/learn-pulumi/readme.md

-pulumi up: preview and deploy changes to your program and/or infrastructure pulumi preview: preview your changes explicitly before deploying pulumi destroy: destroy your program and its infrastructure when you’re done
+pulumi up: preview and deploy changes to your program and/or infrastructure pulumi preview: preview your changes explicitly before deploying pulumi destroy: destroy your program and its infrastructure when you’re done pulumi stack rm <stack name>   //Post resource deleted, if you want to delete stack as well.
 ```

 [More Commands](https://www.pulumi.com/docs/iac/cli/commands/)